dat560-2026/info/signup.md

    where `username` is your GitHub username.

-   Note that to register with the bot, you must previously have registered with QuickFeed.
-   Hence, please make sure that you have joined the [`dat560-2026`](https://github.com/dat560-2026) GitHub organization and registered with QuickFeed first.

    If you need help with registering on the server, send a message in `#new-users`.
 -->